cysouw/diathesis/text/c11_infinitive.md

 #### Attested verbs {.unnumbered}

-- probably exactly the same verbs as can be used with *sein+Infinitiv* absentive can also be used with *kommen+Infinitiv* (see [@sec:infinitive-sein-absentive]).
+- probably exactly the same verbs as can be used with *sein+In­fi­ni­tiv* absentive can also be used with *kommen+In­fi­ni­tiv* (see [@sec:infinitive-sein-absentive]).

-### *haben+Infinitiv* Fortunative (*Fortunativ*) {#sec:infinitive-haben-adverbial}
+### *haben+In­fi­ni­tiv* Fortunative (*Fortunativ*) {#sec:infinitive-haben-adverbial}

-The construction *haben+Infinitiv* describes a situation in which the subject is in a fortunate situation to do something, so I propose to call this construction ~~fortunative~~ (from Lat. *fortunatus* 'blessed, lucky').
+The construction *haben+In­fi­ni­tiv* describes a situation in which the subject is in a fortunate situation to do something, so I propose to call this construction ~~fortunative~~ (from Lat. *fortunatus* 'blessed, lucky').
 This construction obligatorily needs an adverb, most frequently *leicht* 'easy' [@next a] or *gut* 'well' [@next b].
 Only incidentally other adverbs are attested, like *klug* 'clever' [@next c].
 The main verb seems to be restricted to intransitives, most frequent are *reden* 'to talk' and *lachen* 'to laugh'.
 Utterance verbs appear to be particularly common in this construction.
 The only examples with transitive verbs involve incorporated-like objects, which makes such constructions arguably intransitive [@next d].

 This construction with *haben* is closely related to similar construction with an obligatory adverbial evaluation, like with the light verbs *sein* (see [@sec:infinitive-sein-adverbial]]) and *lassen* (see [@sec:summary-unpersonlicher-moglichkeitspassiv]).
 A major difference is that *haben* only occurs with positive adverbials, while *sein* and *lassen* also allow the negative counterparts.